 That said, the Texas Star hasn't changed much since its debut in 1985.
-Other than converting the 16,000 incandescent bulbs that are used to light up the Texas Star at night to an energy-efficient LED system last year -- and ditching its original "9th Wonder of the World" billing -- not much else has changed for North America's largest Ferris wheel in the last 28 years.
+Other than converting the 16,000 incandescent bulbs that are used to light up the Texas Star at night to an energy-efficient LED system in 2012 -- and ditching its original "9th Wonder of the World" billing -- not much else has changed for North America's largest Ferris wheel in the last 28 years.
 And, other than maybe a new coat of paint, the Texas Star's new owners don't plan on giving the Ferris wheel a Big Tex-like makeover anytime soon.
 That much is guaranteed, at least in part, by the wheel's status as a semi-permanent structure on the grounds of a National Historic Landmark.

 But reinventing the wheel was never really a part of the Talley's motivations in purchasing the Texas Star in the first place.
 By securing a new, long-term contract with the State Fair, she has ensured that the iconic ride will remain the centerpiece of the midway for many years to come.

 Beyond that, though?
 Talley doesn't foresee the ride changing hands or locations.
 Not in her lifetime, at least.